Gear up for Spring Adventures! | Shop the Collection

 Share article

 Ensuring your trailer brakes are properly burnished is essential for optimal performance and safety when you’re on the road.
-Whether you're installing new brakes or maintaining existing ones, the burnishing process helps to seat the brake shoe lining material and electromagnets, maximizing contact with the brake drum surface.
+Whether you're installing new trailer brakes or maintaining existing ones, the burnishing process helps to seat the brake shoe lining material and electromagnets, maximizing contact with the brake drum surface.
 Here’s a detailed guide on how to burnish your trailer brakes safely and effectively.

-2. Why You Should Burnish Your Trailer Brakes
+1. Why You Should Burnish Your Trailer Brakes

-4. Aggressive Burnishing Procedure
+4. Burnishing Process

 Why Burnish Your Trailer Brakes?

-Before we dive into the methods, it’s crucial to understand the purpose behind burnishing.
+Before we dive into the method, it’s crucial to understand the purpose behind burnishing.
 Electric drum brakes, especially when new or recently serviced, require a break-in period to achieve peak performance.
 This process not only enhances braking efficiency but also extends the longevity of your braking system.

 Trailer Brake Anatomy Shoe Lining ElectromagnetsTrailer Brake Anatomy Shoe Lining Electromagnets